pkubanek/ts_sal/doc/index.rst

 **CMD_TIMEOUT = -304**
    Sent by the Server.
 This ack is returned to the Client when the Server has timed out.
 Useful when you have a lower level software that is not responsive and unable to perform the command.

-CMD_ACK, CMD_INPROGRESS and CMD_STALLED are not final: the caller can expect further acknowledgements for the command.
-All other codes are final, and all of those except CMD_COMPLETE and CMD_NOACK indicate failure.
+CMD_ACK, CMD_INPROGRESS, CMD_NOACK and CMD_STALLED are not final: the caller can expect further acknowledgements for the command.
+All other codes are final, and all of those except CMD_COMPLETE indicates failure.

-.. note:: In ts_SALObj API CMD_NOACK is considered a failure

-As Russell did not follow the ts_sal convention of salCommander / salProcessor in the salobj API I suggest you use the neutral convention of Client/Server BUT add clear examples of the use of both ts_sal and ts_salobj API’s ie for ts_sal  Commander/Processor, for ts_salobj Controller/Remote
+.. note:: in ts_salobj CMD_NOACK is only used in AckTimeoutError, the exception raised if the Client times out waiting for command acknowledgement from the Server.

 .. toctree::
    :maxdepth: 2